edgio-docs/edgio-docs/guides/applications/v7/basics/origins.md

     4. Optional.
 Configure cache misses from a specific region to always be proxied to your origin by selecting `Bypass`.

+7. Optional.
+Customize whether {{ PRODUCT }} will submit follow-up requests for specific status codes through the [Retry Status Codes settings](#follow-up-requests).

-7. If you are finished making changes to this environment, click **Deploy Changes**.
+8. If you are finished making changes to this environment, click **Deploy Changes**.
     <a id="primary-failover-load-balancing" />

 ## Origin TLS Settings {/* origin-tls-settings */}